aremmell/libbal/README.md

 Berkeley Abstraction Layer: a portable C/C++ wrapper for Berkeley sockets (IPv6 support)

-> NOTE: This code is ancient; it probably doesn't even compile.
-I have placed it here for posterity.
+> NOTE: This code is ancient; I have definitely run into bugs while trying to write test applications, so this is very much a WIP.

 ## UPDATE July 2023